The Ultimate Travel Guide to Fes

 Located just 15 kilometres from the city centre is Fes-Saiss Airport, which receives flights from all major Moroccan cities and many European destinations.
 You can fly direct to Fes from London, Marseille and Barcelona, as well as Amsterdam, Paris and Rome.

 The most affordable way to get from Fes-Saiss Airport into the city centre is by the number 16 public bus.
-Taxis are also available outside the arrivals terminal (be ready to negotiate the price) or you can book a prepaid private transfer for a hassle-free experience.
+Fixed price taxis are also available outside the arrivals terminal (expect to pay around 120DH - check the sign in the arrivals area) or you can book a prepaid private transfer for a hassle-free experience.

 Private transfer